akouz/HBus/Protocol/README.md

 ## [6] BOOT

 Request from Node A to Node B. Node B should write the received chunk of code into its EEPROM at specified address.
-If Len=0 then Node B must validate its EEPROM, copy valide code from EEPROM into its flash and then restart.
+Field Code holds binary data in the same format as [Intel HEX](https://en.wikipedia.org/wiki/Intel_HEX) without colon char.

 <table>
 <thead><tr>